metaopt/torchopt/README.md

 ### Differentiable

 On top of the same optimization function as `torch.optim`, an important benefit of functional optimizer is that one can implement differentiable optimization easily.
-This is particularly helpful when the algorithm requires to differentiate through optimization update (such as meta learning practices).
+This is particularly helpful when the algorithm requires to differentiate through optimization update (such as meta-learning practices).
 We take as the inputs the gradients and optimizer states, use non-in-place operators to compute and output the updates.
 The processes can be automatically implemented, with the only need from users being to pass the argument `inplace=False` to the functions.
-You can check [Explicit Gradient](#explicit-gradient) functional API for example.
+Check out section [Explicit Gradient (EG)](#explicit-gradient-eg) functional API for example.

 --------------------------------------------------------------------------------